 - 1. Appeals to a Dean - Within three (3) working days after the decision has been received, either or both parties may give notice of appeal to the appropriate dean.
 The decision will be reviewed upon the basis of the written transcript/minutes of the hearing and/or documents filed and produced at the hearing and/or any witnesses the dean wishes to call.
 The dean may request both parties to submit oral or written arguments to support their positions.
 In order for the appeal to be considered, all the necessary documentation to be filed by the appealing party, including written arguments when appropriate must be filed with the dean within seven (7) working days after notice of appeal is given.
 The dean may approve, reject, or modify the decision in question or may require that the original hearing be re-opened for the presentation of additional evidence and reconsideration of the decision. - 2.
 Appeals to the President -- Either or both parties may then give written notice of appeal to the President within seven (7) working days after the decision has been rendered by the dean and received by the party seeking appeal.
-The President shall make a determination solely on the record as it exists and/or, at the President's sole discretion, individuals may be summoned to give oral or written statements.
-The President may approve, reject or modify the decision of the dean or may send the case back to the Committee for further consideration.
+The President shall decide solely on the record as it exists and/or, at the President's sole discretion, individuals may be summoned to give oral or written statements.
+The President may approve, reject, or modify the decision of the dean or may send the case back to the Committee for further consideration.
 All decisions by the President concerning the matters of student disciplinary appeal are final.
-NOTE: There are no appeals to the President from the MMS Program.

-6.5.4.7 Enrollment Status during Appeal
+4.2.4.1.
+Enrollment Status during Appeal